RitvikGoyal1/Portfolio/README.md

-# React + TypeScript + Vite
+React + TypeScript + Vite
-# Portfolio Website
+Portfolio Website

-Welcome to my portfolio website! 🚀

-## Current Status
-The main structure of the website is almost complete! 🎉 I'm now working on:
-- Adding more information about my **experiences**, **projects**, and other details.
-- Fixing minor issues with **dark mode**.

-Deploying the site to GitHub Pages took some effort, but I finally got it working! 😭
+Hey there!
+Welcome to my portfolio site! 🚀 This is my little website, built to showcase who I am, what I’ve done, and what I’m all about.
+It’s still a work in progress, but I’m getting there, one bug at a time.

+🎯 What I Built and Why
+This portfolio is a reflection of me: modern, responsive, and (eventually) polished.
+I wanted to create a space where I could present my projects, experiences, and skills in a way that feels both professional and personal.

+🛠️ How I Built It
+Frameworks & Tools: React, TypeScript, and Vite for a smooth, fast dev experience.
+Design: A modern, responsive layout that adapts seamlessly across devices.
+Dark mode?
+Of course.
+(It's still a little glitchy)
+Deployment: GitHub Pages gave me a hard time.
+But I made it work!
-## Features
+✨ Features
-- **Dark Mode Support** (in progress)
-- **Modern Design**
+Dark Mode Support (almost there—minor bugs still being squashed).
+Modern Design to showcase my work in a clean, professional way.
-- Responsive layout for mobile and desktop users
+Responsive Layout for both mobile and desktop users, so it looks great no matter where you’re visiting from.

-## Next Steps
+🛠️ Next Steps
-1. Populate the website with content (experiences, projects, etc.).
+This site is almost ready for the world.
+Here's what’s next:
+Fill it out with my experiences, projects, and other fun facts.
-2. Fine-tune dark mode for a seamless experience.
+Fine-tune dark mode so it works perfectly.
-3. Add any finishing touches for polish.
+Polish the design, add finishing touches, and make everything pop.

+🎥 What I Watched While Building This
+Nothing really...

+🎉 Who It’s For
+Potential employers or collaborators who want to get to know me and my work.

 ## Deployment
 This project is hosted on **GitHub Pages**.
 You can check it out [here](INSERT-YOUR-LINK).